PaulHCode/AzureHelper/README.md

 ## Helper Functions

-> These functions are ones that I use just to make my daily work easier
+> These functions are ones that I use just to make my daily work easier.
+I add new functions but rarely get around to updating the readme... sorry.

 - Invoke-AzureCommand - Runs a script block against every subscription using -AllSubscriptions